evanlucas/mdview/README.md

 # mdview

-A very simple markdown viewer
+A very simple markdown viewer that allows one to test his or her readme prior to pushing to GitHub, GitLab, or publishing to the npm registry.

 ## Install